inductiva/inductiva/tutorials/simulators/GX.md

-In this guide, we will walk you through setting up and running GX simulations using the Inductiva API.
+This guide will walk you through setting up and running GX simulations using the Inductiva API.

 We will cover an example code to help you get started with simulations.